 Using the XP-Pen Tablet in Your Classroom

-You may have noticed that the second monitor in some of your classrooms has been replaced with an XP-Pen.
-The XP-Pen is essentially a touchscreen second monitor, but unlike traditional touchscreens, it works only with the provided pen (your finger won’t work).
+The second monitor in some of your classrooms has been replaced with an XP-Pen.
+The XP-Pen is essentially a touch screen second monitor, but unlike traditional touch screens, it works only with the provided pen (your finger won’t work).
 Here's how you can use it effectively with common software tools and a few tips to enhance your teaching experience.

 Using the XP-Pen with Common Software